 Paul Davis is a lifelong Kansan and the son of two teachers.
 His middle class upbringing was similar to that of many Kansans – modest, but rich in defining values like hard work, common sense, and a desire to live in fellowship with neighbors.
 After attending Lawrence public schools, Paul graduated from the University of Kansas, then earned a law degree from Washburn University in Topeka.

-By 2003, Paul transitioned to the private sector.
-He entered the legal profession to help families and businesses solve problems and resolve conflicts in a fair and equitable way.
+In 2003, Paul entered the legal profession to help families and businesses solve problems and resolve conflicts in a fair and equitable way.
 Paul has practiced family law, estate planning, and advised small businesses, nonprofits and some of the largest corporations in Kansas.
 He’s been a proud member of his local chamber of commerce for almost 20 years and has as a firsthand appreciation for making a payroll and navigating burdensome regulations.

 Paul’s wife, Stephanie, works as a psychologist specializing in trauma recovery for United States veterans.
 For years, she commuted two hours a day to provide assistance to veterans in 39 Kansas counties.
 Their young daughter, Caroline, attends the same elementary school Paul attended as a child, which is also the same elementary school his mother worked as a second-grade teacher.